acarmichael20/TidyTuesdayJuly21_2020/README.md

 Based on the above chart, Cats and Dogs do have different outcomes in the RSPCA system

 ### Reclaimed
-Dogs are being reclaimed at a rate (find rate) that of cats.
-This may be a result of the
+Dogs are being reclaimed at a rate nine times that of cats.
+The greater reclaim rate for dogs is due in part to the larger number of licenced dogs in Australia, 1.3 dogs to every cat.
+The remaining gap indicates that the RSPCA is processing unlicenced or feral cats.

 ### Rehomed

 ### Euthanized